five winter must-haves to survive winter in New England

 There is nothing worse than snow down the back of your neck.
 It gives me chills just thinking about it.
 Anytime I am out on the slopes or going for a winter hike I wear a neck gaiter to protect the area from my hat to my coat.
 You might be thinking, that’s what a hood is for but a hood usually ends up blowing off and if you’re like me and wear a helmet, a hood doesn’t really fit over all of that.
 The Smartwool Neck Gaiter – Black is similar to what I am wearing here.

 Grab your hat, mittens and everything and anything made out of fleece to survive these days of miserable temperatures.
+What item would you add to the five winter must-haves list?
 Or if facing the cold isn’t your thing, enjoy a nice cup of coco with your heated blanket!
 I think I like the sound of that…